 To say that Kate Mosse is busy would be an understatement.
 Many know her as the founder of the Women’s Prize for Fiction – a trailblazing literary prize that, since it was launched in 1995, has changed the landscape of women’s writing worldwide.

-This October, Kate celebrates the release of The Map of Bones, the final novel in the Joubert Family Chronicles.
-This epic multigenerational historical series pairs Kate’s evocative prose with electrifying elements of romance, mystery, and adventure.
+This October, Mosse celebrates the release of The Map of Bones, the final novel in the Joubert Family Chronicles.
+This epic multigenerational historical series pairs Mosse’s evocative prose with electrifying elements of romance, mystery, and adventure.

-We recently sat down with Kate to discuss the new book, her creative process, and why her 60s are her most productive period yet.
+We recently sat down with Mosse to discuss the new book, her creative process, and why her 60s are her most productive period yet.

 “It feels very emotional publishing The Map of Bones because it’s been 12 years of dreaming”